WICG/local-font-access/README.md

 In the above examples, the `query()` call allows the user agent to prompt the user for access to some or all local fonts at the time of the call.
 For example, this could show a font picker interface allowing selection of fonts.

 Other scenarios would benefit from access to local fonts on an ongoing basis.
 For example, a web application could offer font selection UI showing both fonts provided by the web application's server as well as local fonts.
 Calling `query()` with `{persistentAccess:true}` will request a permission (`"font-access"`).
-If that permission is granted, then subsequent calls to `query()` with that option not prompt the user.
+If that permission is granted, then subsequent calls to `query()` with that option will not prompt the user.

 ```js
 // User activation is required.